Parallel faceted imaging in radio interferometry via proximal splitting (Faceted HyperSARA): I. Algorithm and simulations: Introduction

-The third class of approaches leverages optimization methods allowing sophisticated prior information to be considered, such as sparsity in an appropriate transform domain, smoothness, etc,~\citep[\emph{e.g.}][]{Wiaux2009, Li2011, Dabbech2012, Carrillo2012,Wenger2014,Garsden2015, Dabbech2015,Girard2015,Ferrari2015,Abdulaziz2016,Jiang2017,Abdulaziz2019}.
-From the perspective of optimization theory, the inverse imaging problem is approached by defining an objective function, consisting in a sum of a data-fidelity term and a regularization term promoting a prior image model to compensate for the incompleteness of the visibility data.
+The third class of approaches leverages optimization methods allowing sophisticated prior information to be considered, such as sparsity in an appropriate transform domain or spectral correlation~\citep[\emph{e.g.}][]{Wiaux2009,Li2011,Dabbech2012,Carrillo2012,Wenger2014,Garsden2015,Dabbech2015,Girard2015,Ferrari2015,Abdulaziz2016,Jiang2017,Abdulaziz2019}.
+From the perspective of optimization theory, the inverse imaging problem is addressed by defining an objective function, consisting of the sum of a data-fidelity term and a regularization term promoting a prior image model to compensate for the incompleteness of the visibility data.
 The sought image is estimated as a minimizer of this objective function, and is computed through iterative algorithms, which benefit from well-established convergence guarantees.
-For instance, \citet{Ferrari2015} promote spatial sparsity in a redundant wavelet domain and spectral sparsity in a Discrete Cosine Transform. \citet{Wenger2014} promote spectra composed of a smooth contribution affected by local sparse deviations.
-In the last decade, Wiaux and collaborators proposed advanced image models: the \textit{average sparsity} prior in monochromatic imaging (SARA) \citep{Carrillo2012,Carrillo2013,Carrillo2014,Onose2016eusipco,Onose2016,Onose2017,Pratley2017,Dabbech2018}, the \textit{low-rankness} and \textit{joint average sparsity} priors for wide-band imaging (HyperSARA) \citep{Abdulaziz2016,Abdulaziz2017,Abdulaziz2019}, and the \textit{polarization constraint} for polarized imaging (Polarized SARA) \citep{Birdi2018}\footnote{Associated software on the Puri-Psi webpage: {\url{https://basp-group.github.io/Puri-Psi/}}.}.
-These models have been reported to result in significant improvements in the reconstruction quality in comparison with state-of-the-art \textsc{clean}-based imaging methods, at the expense of an increased computation cost.
+For instance, \citet{Ferrari2015} promote spatial sparsity in a redundant wavelet domain and spectral sparsity \emph{via} a Discrete Cosine Transform. \citet{Wenger2014} promote spectra composed of a smooth contribution affected by local sparse deviations.
+In the last decade, Wiaux and collaborators proposed advanced image models: the \textit{average sparsity} prior in monochromatic imaging (SARA)~\citep{Carrillo2012,Carrillo2013,Carrillo2014,Onose2016eusipco,Onose2016,Onose2017,Pratley2017,Dabbech2018}, the \textit{low-rankness} and \textit{joint average sparsity} priors for wide-band imaging (HyperSARA) \citep{Abdulaziz2016,Abdulaziz2017,Abdulaziz2019}, and the \textit{polarization constraint} for polarized imaging (Polarized SARA)~\citep{Birdi2018}\footnote{Associated software on the Puri-Psi webpage~\citep{puripsi}.}.
+These models have been reported to result in significant improvements in the reconstruction quality in comparison with state-of-the-art CLEAN-based imaging methods, at the expense of an increased computational cost~\citep{Onose2016, Birdi2018, Abdulaziz2019}.